- The House and Senate have passed a tax reform bill, paving the way for sweeping changes in the tax code.

 Retirement savings incentives unaffected

 The new rules do not call for changes to existing retirement savings incentives, preserving the favorable tax treatment and contribution limits for 401(k)s, IRAs, and other retirement savings accounts.
-The proposals also left the rules for health savings accounts intact.
+The law also left the rules for health savings accounts intact.

 Temporary increase in federal estate tax exemption

-The legislation will roughly double the federal estate tax exemption to $11 million per person ($22 million per couple).
+The law will roughly double the federal estate tax exemption to $11 million per person ($22 million per couple).
 That limit will be indexed to inflation, but would expire and revert back to current law after 2025.

 Beneficiaries will still get a step up in basis, meaning there would be no capital gains tax due on inherited assets at the time of the transfer, and the cost basis—the value used to compute tax liability—would be reset to the price at that date.

-It is important to note that state level estate tax exemptions are often much lower than the federal level and are unaffected by this proposal.
+It is important to note that state level estate tax exemptions are often much lower than the federal level and are unaffected by this law.
 In addition, the temporary nature of the higher limit means that if you have an estate plan, you should proceed carefully before making any changes.